IDCI-Consulting/HelloWorldBundle/templates/contents/cv/baptiste_bouchereau_en.md

 ### PROFESSIONAL EXPERIENCES

- * _Since September 2015_ Independent at IDCI-CONSULTING | Developer Web / Engineer
+ * _Since September 2015_ Independent at IDCI-CONSULTING | Co-manager & Engineer
  * _2016_ Professionalizing [courses](https://www.idci-consulting.fr/en/courses#symfony2) on Symfony framework
  * Created a [SVG editor](https://github.com/IDCI-Consulting/SvgEditor) in JavaScript for a marketing operation
  * 7 months mission at Courbevoie.
 Backend development of the Carglass France new website